 Why am I receiving a collection notice from a private collection agency on behalf of the City of Los Angeles?

-The City of Los Angeles entered into contracts with six private collection agencies in order to help reduce the City's delinquent accounts.
+The City of Los Angeles entered into contracts with four private collection agencies in order to help reduce the City's delinquent accounts.
 The collection notice you received follows several unsuccessful attempts by the City department to obtain payment for services, taxes or assessments levied against you that are delinquent.

 How do I verify that this is not a scam?

 The following four collection agencies are under contract with the City of Los Angeles on a citywide basis: